real2two/real2two/README.md

 Currently, I don't have any open source projects I am proud of.

 I'm working on a web-based game called Hidodie!
-This would be my *very first video game* and I plan on releasing a demo during Summer 2022.
-This project will become open source in the near future.
-(I'm currently on my 4th HTML reattempt making this game.)
+This would be my *very first video game* and I plan on releasing a demo during [undetermined date].
+This project's frontend repository will likely become open source in the near future.

 ## 📂 Other projects I've made.